Elizabeth Catlett: Career

 When she moved to Mexico, Catlett's first work as an artist was with the Taller de Gráfica Popular (TGP), a famous workshop in Mexico City dedicated to graphic arts promoting leftist political causes, social issues, and education.
 At the TGP, she and other artists created a series of linoleum cuts featuring prominent black figures, as well as posters, leaflets, illustrations for textbooks, and materials to promote literacy in Mexico.
 Sharecropper, one of the linoleum cuts made at the TGP, is possibly her most famous work and is an excellent example of Catlett's bold visual style due to both the crisp black lines and rich brown and green inks of the drawing, and the halo of the hat brim and the upward looking angle of the composition making the figure monumental, or someone to be venerated, despite the poverty evidenced by the safety pin holding together the cloak.
 Catlett's immersion into the TGP was crucial for her appreciation and comprehension of the signification of "mestizaje", a blending of Indigenous, Spanish and African antecedents in Mexico, which was a parallel reality to African-American experiences.
 She remained with the workshop for twenty years, leaving in 1966.
 Her posters of Harriet Tubman, Angela Davis, Malcolm X and other figures were widely distributed.

 Although she had an individual exhibition of her work in 1948 in Washington, D.C., her work did not begin to be shown regularly until the 1960s and 1970s, almost entirely in the United States, where it drew interest because of social movements such as the Black Arts Movement and feminism.
 While many of these exhibitions were collective, Catlett had more than fifty individual exhibitions of her work during her lifetime.
-Other important individual exhibitions include Escuela Nacional de Arte Pláticas of UNAM in 1962, Museo de Arte Moderno in 1970, Los Angeles in 1971, the Studio Museum in Harlem in New York in 1971, Washington, D.C. in 1972, Howard University in 1972, Los Angeles County Museum of Art in 1976, Miller Gallery at Carnegie Mellon University in 2008, and the 2011 individual show at the Bronx Museum.
-The last of her exhibitions that Elizabeth Catlett attended was in May 2009 at the University of Louisville's The Cressman Center, organized by E&S Gallery.
+The locations of other important individual exhibitions include the Escuela Nacional de Arte Pláticas of UNAM in 1962, the Museo de Arte Moderno in 1970, Los Angeles in 1971, the Studio Museum in Harlem in 1971, Washington, D.C. in 1972, Howard University in 1972, the Los Angeles County Museum of Art in 1976, the Miller Gallery at Carnegie Mellon University in 2008, and the 2011 individual show at the Bronx Museum.
+The last of her exhibitions that Catlett attended was in May 2009 at the University of Louisville's Cressman Center, organized by E&S Gallery.
 From 1993 to 2009, her work was regularly on display at the June Kelly Gallery.
 In July 2020, while closed to the public during the COVID-19 pandemic, the Philadelphia Museum of Art featured Catlett's work in an online exhibit.